FreeRabbits/Karotz-Diagnostic-USB-Boot/README.md

 Note:
-i found out that the sound does not work when the rabbit is resetted to factory defaults.
+I found out that the sound does not work when the rabbit is resetted to factory defaults.
 If you don't hear anything: please wait for the lights to stop changing (wait a few minutes).